nico-dela/lacasamutante/README.md

 ## English

 ### Description
 This is the official website of **La Casa Mutante**, an artistic production space in Córdoba, Argentina.
-The website is designed using HTML, CSS, and JavaScript, and it features a minimalist black-and-white theme with a notebook-like background.
-It includes sections like "About Us", "Productions", "Participate", and "Contact", all of which are presented in an accordion style for better content management.
-The site also supports multilingual translation using a language selector for Spanish and English.
+The website is designed using HTML, CSS, and JavaScript.

 ### How to Use
 1. **Clone the repository**: